John B. Fenn Annual Lecture

 The John B. Fenn Lecture honors the life of VCU’s only Nobel Prize Winner.

-Dr. Fenn joined the faculty at VCU in 1994 and received the Nobel Prize in 2002 for the development of electrospray ionization.
-The invention revolutionized the study of large biomolecules including proteins and DNA.
+Dr. Fenn joined the faculty at VCU in 1994 and received the Nobel Prize in 2002 for the development of electrospray ionization-mass spectrometry.
+The invention revolutionized the study of large biomolecules including proteins.
 He is remembered as a spirited colleague who was devoted to innovation and education.

 John Bennet Fenn was born in New York City on June 15, 1917.
 He received a B.A. in Chemistry from Berea College and earned a Ph.D. in chemistry at Yale University three years later.
 Fenn spent over a decade in industry, first at the Monsanto Chemical Co. in Anniston, Alabama, and later at Experiment Incorporated in Richmond, Virginia, where his work led to employment as the director of Project SQUID, an Office of Naval Research program focused on jet expansions.